 Amsterdam is a great place to satisfy your inner foodie needs, particularly when it rears its hangry head when you’re on your way home after a night of partying or when you’re hungover.
 The Dutch are known for their incredible snacks, namely Bitterballen, Kroketten and Frikandel.
 They’re absolutely incredible and the best part of all is that they’re available all hours of the day from vending machines.
 Check out FEBO, they’ve got a few locations around the city.
 Check out these snack guides by Expats Haarlem and I Am Expat to get your mouth salivating and to know what to be on the lookout for.

-Because of the nature of the event I thought I would take a city-wide approach to what there is to do outside of the festival.
-There’s a lot to see and do in Amsterdam, the city boasts a lot of tourist attractions.
+Because of the nature of the event, I thought I would take a city-wide approach to what there is to do outside of the festival.
+There’s a lot to see and do in Amsterdam, the city boasts a number of interesting tourist attractions.
 From art galleries to beer factories, canal tours to historical exhibits, there’s something for everyone.

 No matter what you choose you’ll be sure to be entertained in some way or another, there’s never a dull moment at ADE.